Probing primordial non-Gaussianity with the power spectrum and bispectrum of future 21cm intensity maps: HI intensity mapping surveys

 Radio telescopes can be set up to measure the 3D power spectrum of HI intensity in two distinctive ways: \begin{itemize} \item as interferometers correlating the signals from all dishes or dipole stations and immediately outputting the Fourier transform of the sky -- interferometer (IF) mode; \item as dishes providing separate maps of the sky, added to reduce noise, with the final map Fourier transformed -- single-dish (SD) mode. \end{itemize}

 The noise power is dominated by instrumental noise, with a much smaller shot-noise contribution \cite{2011ApJ...740L..20G}.
-For completeness, we include shot noise, as in \eqref{eq:IM_shot}.
+For completeness, we include shot noise, as in \eref{eq:IM_shot}.
 In IF mode, a Gaussian model of instrumental noise is given by \cite{Zaldarriaga2003b,Tegmark2008}

 Although the instrumental noise depends only on technical specifications and survey details, computing its power spectrum requires assuming a cosmology, via $H(z)$ and the comoving distance $\chi(z)$. {This arises from the fact that the instrumental noise has to be projected into a physical {`voxel'}.} The survey sets the integration time $t_{\rm{survey} }$ and the sky area $S_{\rm area}$, and $\lambda(z)=\lambda_{21}(1+z)$ is the observed wavelength of the 21cm line.
 In the case of dishes, the field of view $\theta_{\rm FOV}$ depends on the size of the dish $D_{\rm dish}$: